The No Endmarker Theorem for One-Way Probabilistic Pushdown Automata: With or Without Endmarkers, That is a Question

 Since Theorem \ref{no-endmarker} follows directly from Propositions \ref{adding-endmarker}--\ref{deleting-endmarker}, we will concentrate our efforts on proving these propositions in the rest of this paper.
-From the propositions, we can observe that endmarker 1ppda's are likely to be double-exponentially more succinct in descriptional complexity than no-endmarker 1ppda's.
+To simplify the complexity description of a pushdown automaton, similarly to the \emph{state complexity} of a finite automaton, we introduce the notion of the \emph{stack-state complexity} of a pushdown automaton equipped with a set $Q$ of inner states, a set $\Gamma$ of stack symbols, and push size $e$ by taking the value $|Q||\Gamma^{\leq e}|$, where $\Gamma^{\leq e}=\{w\in\Gamma^*\mid |w|\leq e\}$.
+From the proposition, we observe that the stack-state complexity of transforming an endmarker 1ppda to another error-equivalent no-endmarker 1ppda is $O(|\Sigma|^{18}d^{18}2^{18d})$.
+This suggests that endmarker 1ppda's are likely to be ``double-exponentially'' more succinct in descriptional complexity than no-endmarker 1ppda's.
 We are not sure, however, that this bound can be significantly improved.
+For more concrete, it is still unknown that we can reduce this double-exponential factor to an exponential factor or even a polynomial factor.

 \paragraph{Organization of This Paper.} In Section \ref{sec:1ppda}, we will start with the formal definition of 1ppda's (and their variants, 1dpda's and 1npda's) with or without endmarkers.
 In Section \ref{sec:adding-endmarker}, we will prove Proposition \ref{adding-endmarker}.
-Proposition \ref{deleting-endmarker} will be proven in Section \ref{sec:deleting-endmarker}.
-To simplify the proof of Proposition \ref{deleting-endmarker} in Section \ref{sec:modifications}, we will transform each standard 1ppda into another special 1ppda that does not halt before the right endmarker and takes a ``push-pop-controlled'' form, called an \emph{ideal shape}, which turns out to be quite useful in proving various properties of languages.
-As a concrete example of usefulness, we will demonstrate in Section \ref{sec:usefulness} the closure property of language families induced by bounded-error endmarker 1ppda's under ``reversal''.
+Proposition \ref{deleting-endmarker} will be proven in Section \ref{sec:final-proof}.
+To simplify the proof of this proposition, we will transform each standard 1ppda into another special 1ppda that does not halt before the right endmarker and takes a ``push-pop-controlled'' form, called an \emph{ideal shape}, which turns out to be quite useful in proving various properties of languages.
+As a concrete example of usefulness, we will demonstrate in Section \ref{sec:usefulness} the closure property of language families induced by unbounded-error endmarker 1ppda's under ``reversal''.
 Lastly, a few open questions regarding the subjects of this paper will be discussed in Section \ref{sec:open-problem}.